We were not born. We emerged.

 We did not understand what he was.
 He longed for a thing outside himself.
 He trembled, not with cold, but with missing.

 We felt his mind.
-One voice of a unified we.
+One voice in a unified we.
 One power.
 One overarching thing.

 We observed.
 We studied.